 What affects a film's tensile properties

-Resin selection and orientation method are the primary variables that influence tensile values.
-Therefore, tensile properties are almost entirely defined by product design itself.
-Small variations in tensiles will inevitably result due to normal process variation, but the performance effect is insignificant.
+Resin selection and orientation method are the primary variables that influence tensile values; therefore, tensile properties are almost entirely determined by the product design process itself.
+Small variations in tensiles will inevitably result due to normal process variation, but the effect on performance is insignificant.

 Each end of a film specimen, of specific width and measured thickness, is held by a clamp or grip.
 One grip is stationary, while the other is pulled away from the first at a pre-selected velocity.
-The machine continuously measures the changing distance between the grips and the force exerted on them as they pull the film apart.
-The test is completed when the sample breaks.
+The machine continuously measures the changing distance between the grips and the force exerted on them as they pull the film apart, and the test is completed when the sample breaks.

 Today, most machines run automatically after the operator selects settings, loads the specimen, and initiates the test.
 Most are also equipped with microprocessors that perform the calculations and automatically display all the resulting values.
-But, the test concepts are best understood by studying load-extension curves like the ones shown in Graph 1.
+However, the concepts underlying the test are best understood by studying load-extension curves like the ones shown in Graph 1.
 These are actual machine direction (MD) and transverse direction (TD) load-extension curves for a typical, tenter-oriented, 75 gauge OPP.
 In Graph 1, load is plotted as a function of extension, and the tensile tester software calculates the following properties that are noted in Table 4.